 Each Partner has the right to terminate their agreement with Alaris through repurchase or redemption rights.
-Some of these rights may be restricted until a fixed period of time has passed from Alaris' initial investment.
-Although Management believes that the repurchase or redemption purchase price would adequately compensate Alaris for the foregone payments, we would need to reinvest the cash received, including possibly repurchasing for cancellation of our own Trust Units to maintain our distribution levels.
+Some of these rights may be restricted for a fixed period following Alaris' initial investment.
+Although Management believes that the repurchase or redemption purchase price would adequately compensate Alaris for the forgone payments, we would need to reinvest the cash received, including possibly repurchasing for cancellation of our own Trust Units to maintain our Trust Distribution levels.
 There is no assurance that we would be able to successfully identify and complete any such alternative investments or complete any such Trust Unit repurchase.